imrekoszo/polylith-kaocha/readme.md

 ### 5. Configuration

+> [!TIP]
+> See also the relevant section of the documentation of the Poly tool at https://github.com/polyfy/polylith/blob/master/doc/test-runners.adoc#test-configuration

 Out of the box this applies the default Kaocha configuration which at this time is to run `clojure.test` tests.
 There are a few options to change this.